anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.1"></a>
 ## 7.1 Introduction

 Security vulnerabilities and attack vectors are everywhere.
-The telecom industry and its cloud infrastructures are even more vulnerable to potential attacks due to the ubiquitous nature of the infrastructures and services combined with the vital role Telecommunications play in the modern world.
+The Telecom industry and its cloud infrastructures are even more vulnerable to potential attacks due to the ubiquitous nature of the infrastructures and services combined with the vital role Telecommunications play in the modern world.
 The attack vectors are many and varied, ranging from the potential for exposure of sensitive data, both personal and corporate, to weaponized disruption to the global telecommunications networks.
 The threats can take the form of a physical attack on the locations the infrastructure hardware is housed, to network attacks such as denial of service and targeted corruption of the network service applications themselves.
 Whatever the source, any Cloud Infrastructure built needs to be able to withstand attacks in whatever form they take.

 This chapter examines multiple aspects of security as it relates to Cloud Infrastructure and security aspects for workloads.
 After discussing security attack vectors, this chapter delves into security requirements.
 Regarding security requirements and best practices, specifications and documents are published by standards organizations.
 A selection of standards of interest for Cloud Infrastructure security is listed in a dedicated section.
 The chapter culminates with a consolidated set of “must” requirements and desired (should) recommendations; it is suggested that operators carefully evaluate the recommendations for possible implementation.